 Carnival Cruise Lines

-Just Hangin' Together: Carnival's newer ships are giving Royal Caribbean a run for its money with the addition of more outdoor recreation options for families.
-Among the latest is Carnival's WaterWorks water park, with slides and a splash area for tots; SportSquare, a fitness area with a ropes course, Ping-Pong, foosball and mini-golf.
+Onboard Amenities: Carnival's newer ships are giving Royal Caribbean a run for its money with the addition of more outdoor recreation options for families.
+Among the latest is Carnival's WaterWorks water park, with racing slides and a splash area for tots; SportSquare, a fitness area with a ropes course, Ping-Pong, foosball and mini-golf.
 There's also a 3D theater (Carnival Breeze only), dive-in movies at the pool and terrific stage shows.
-To ratchet things down a bit, families can check out books from the library to read together on all Carnival ships, or borrow board games to play on deck or take in a meal at the family-style Cucina del Capitano Italian restaurant.
+To ratchet things down a bit, families can check out books from the library to read together on all Carnival ships, borrow board games to play on deck or take in a meal at the family-style Cucina del Capitano Italian restaurant.

-Onboard theatrical productions like Hairspray and Chicago are safe bets for teens, but they don't really cater to young kids; however, the ice-skating show is a must, and the performance in the AquaTheater (Oasis and Allure of the Seas) will delight the entire family with synchronized swimming, acrobatics and high diving.
+Onboard theatrical productions like "Cats" appeal to the entire family, while others like "Chicago, The Musical" and "Saturday Night Fever" work for those with older kids.
+The ice skating show is a must, and the performance in the AquaTheater (Oasis and Allure of the Seas) will delight the entire family with synchronized swimming, acrobatics and high diving.
 Parents of little ones will love the black-light ImagineOcean! puppet show, and all ages will enjoy the 3D theater.

 Norwegian Cruise Line